ec500-software-engineering/case-study-XiangkunYe/README.md

 But according to my research, Tensorflow supports threads and queues to train heavy tensors asynchronously, which provides TPUs a better and much faster processing speeds.
 However Keras is synchronous, so you won't be able to do that in Keras.
 Here's the system diagram:

 ![Diagram](https://github.com/ec500-software-engineering/case-study-XiangkunYe/blob/master/System_Diagram.png)

+We can use those modules to build our specific nerual network and use dataset to train it.
+Then the weight information would be stored into a hdf5 file and be used later.
+And since Keras is based on Python, I think it's a mix of object oriented or functional component.
+Object oriented might be the larger part because each module I mentioned before is actually a call and will be use as a instance.
+##  Defect Analysis
+### 1. Language
+Keras is based on Python, which make it user-friendly and easy to use.
+However, this is also its defect.
+Python is known to have a low efficiency.
+Also, the human-oriented API design without a lot of user specified detail make it hard to build a outstanding model.
+### 2. Deep learning implementation
+[ISSUE#7515](https://github.com/keras-team/keras/issues/7515) discussed a particular approach of the data-parallel SGD algorithm.
+It remarkably increased the efficiency of SGD by computing gradients in each tower separately, then averaged on PS device.
+But now it's still not implemented yet beacause the main contributor in this issure before don't have much time to continue working on this problem.
+## Demo